 riso print Bedroom Floor.

-worked in Portugal – where she’s originally from – Sweden
+– where she’s originally from – Sweden and London, UK.
+She has taught

-engage with places in a playful way.
-After 15 years in London, Rute’s
+in a playful way.
+After 15 years in London, Rute’s family persuaded

 Lucy Vigrass is a London-based illustrator and founding member of

 Peepshow Collective.
 Her editorial work has been on the cover of